jelastic-jps/docker-native/docker-engine/README.md

 ## What is Docker Engine Package

 The **Docker Engine** package by Jelastic creates an [isolated worker node](https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/) with the Docker Community Edition (CE) engine being run inside, which is someway similar to launching it within a separate virtual machine (VM).
-Herewith, the Platform additionally provides [automatic vertical scaling](https://docs.jelastic.com/automatic-vertical-scaling) for all such worker nodes and allows paying only for the actually used capacities.
+Herewith, the Platform additionally provides [automatic vertical scaling](https://docs.jelastic.com/automatic-vertical-scaling) for all such worker nodes, allowing to pay only for the actually used capacities regardless of the stated resources limits.

-Upon this package installation, you can choose among several Docker Engine deployment modes to run it as either:
+The current solution proposes several deployment options, allowing to run a new Engine server as either:
-* _a standalone bare node_ - to set up a separate ‘clean’ Docker Engine (with possibility to automatically install Portainer management GUI)
+* _a standalone ‘clean’ Docker container_ with an optional Portainer management GUI integration
-* _a automatic application deployment_ - to install standalone Docker Engine node with the required Docker service already launched (through the compose file)
+* _a node with pre-deployed application_, which is automatically installed just upon an instance creation based on the specified compose file
-* _a swarm member_ - to connect to the already existing Docker Swarm cluster as _Manager_ or _Worker_ node (the appropriate _[join tokens](https://docs.docker.com/engine/swarm/join-nodes/#join-as-a-worker-node)_ is required)
+* _a swarm member_, providing an automatic node’s integration to the already existing Docker Swarm cluster using the appropriate _[join token](https://docs.docker.com/engine/swarm/join-nodes/#join-as-a-worker-node)_ hash

 ## Docker Engine Installation